EmpireofZakuul/Game-Engines-Assignment-Final/README.md

 </ol>

 Upon the player pressing the start button, You will take control of a first person shooter, enemies will start to spawn immediatly from three different spawn points around the city.
 The enemies will spawn staggered into the game with two seconds inbetween each spawn.
-When the enemies count reaches 10, the spawning stops.
+When the enemy count reaches 10, the spawning stops.
 A total of 20 enemies will spawn in the game, and for every enemy you kill, another will spawn in its place.
 </P>
 <p>When you press the start button, the game will randomly choose between four different songs from an array, This song will play in the game and when the song finishes, it will randomly pick another song.
-   In the game There is a a bright sun that has two rotating circles of cubes that react to to song that is being played, each cube that spawns has a post process effect on them, so when they spawn in each cube will be a different colour.</p>
+   In the game there is a bright sun that has two rotating circles of cubes that react to song that is being played, each cube that spawns has a post process effect on them, so when they spawn in, each cube will be a different colour.</p>
 <p>The goal of the player is to kill all the enemies using the players weapon and the allocated grenades.
 How to player kills the enemies is up to the player, the player can wait for the enemies to come to the player or the player can roam around the city and kill the enemies.
 If the player kills all the enemies, then the player will win the game but if the player loses all there lives, then the player will lose the game.</p>